• Skip to main content

 How to Mix Snakebite with Lager

-Hard apple cider with lager is the classic drink.
+Hard apple cider with lager beer is the classic Snake bite cocktail.

 Snake Bite Black

-When a dash or two of blackcurrant cordial is added to the cider and lager version of snakebite the resulting drink is known as snakebite and black in the UK.
+When a couple of dashes of blackcurrant liqueur is added to the cider and lager version of snakebite the resulting drink is known as snakebite and black in the UK.

 Alternative names for the cocktail are diesel (not to be confused with the German beer cocktail by the same name combining coke and lager) and a purple nasty.